 - Use the Internet for any illegal activity, including violation of copyright or the rights of any third parties, or in a manner inconsistent with the library’s tax-exempt status or its proper operation.

 Violations may result in loss of access.
 Unlawful activities will be dealt with in an appropriate manner.

 Public Users’ Security

-The Library reserves the right to take appropriate action to insure compliance with this policy.
+The library reserves the right to take appropriate action to ensure compliance with this policy.